 Best time to play golf in Morocco

 Spring (March to May) and autumn (September to November) are the sweet spots, with daytime temperatures between roughly 20°C and 28°C and reliably sunny skies.
 Marrakech’s average daily highs climb from about 19°C in January and 20.8°C in February through 23.7°C in March, 25.8°C in April and 29.5°C in May, then ease back to 32.4°C in September and 28.4°C in October.
+October is the month we book most often for good reason.

 Rain is rarely a factor in the playing seasons.
 Marrakech is virtually rainless in high summer, with July averaging just 1.2 mm and August 3.4 mm, and the wettest months (February, March, April and November) sit at around 40 mm each on an annual total of about 280 mm.
 Morocco also works as a winter-sun bolt-hole: